Pear Berry Pie is a stunning pear pie with juicy pears, blackberries and blueberries in a delicious flaky pastry crust.

 - Peel pears.
 To cleanly and easily remove pear skin, simmer a large pot of water and place a large bowl of cold water with lemon juice nearby.
 Quickly dunk pears (10-15 seconds only!) into the hot water.
 Then, place immediately into the cold lemon water and the skin will rub off instantly.
 Lemon has the added benefit of preventing the fruit from browning before it bakes.

-- Measure the height of pears and slice off the top to peak out of the lattice crust later.
-Cut the rest into large chunks and mix with filling ingredients.
+- Measure the height of pears and slice off the top to peak out of the lattice crust later, if desired.
+Then cut the rest into large chunks and mix with filling ingredients.

-- Roll out crust and loosely place into 9″ pie dish.
+- Preheat oven and roll out crust and loosely place into 9″ pie dish.

 - Place a layer of Pear Berry filling into pie crust.
 Nestle the pear tops into the filling so they stand straight up.